arjun-menon/arjun-menon.github.io/fiction/endor/index.md

 As they walked down the tree-lined cobblestone path, they passed by some delicacy plates.
 Magical marble stands that were about four feet high, with engravings and relief art of magical creatures and nature, with flat surfaces on top, had these silver plates on them, with various kinds of delicacies.
 Coming up with a recipe was a work of art, and when someone came up with a recipe for a new delicacy, they'd program and create a magical stand that regenerated these delicacies forever.
 People could enjoy them whenever (as food never went bad in Valinor), and they'd be magically replenished.
 Sometimes the author of the recipe would go back and make little tweaks and changes, so it never really stayed the same.

 No one needed to eat food in Valinor, since everyone in Valinor was immortal.
 The food were all zero calories, and the purpose of food in Valinor _was purely for pleasure_.
-When you ate food in Valinor, you got to enjoy to taste it deeper than you could ever on Earth, and after you swallowed, the food dissolves and disappears into the air.
+When you ate food in Valinor, you got to enjoy to taste it deeper than you could ever on Earth, and after you swallowed, the food dissolved and disappeared into the air.

 Ildris stopped by a stand with some golden looking stuff.
 Looking closer, these were baklava, with the flakiest filo pastry layers you've ever encountered, with layers of honey and rosewater mixed in with pieces of sliced almonds.
 Alethea and Ildris popped a piece each into their mouths, and took a moment to enjoy its exquisite taste and rosy aroma.